Rate Splitting in FDD Massive MIMO Systems Based on the Second Order Statistics of Transmission Channels: Numerical Results

-We consider a setup, where the users' positions are generated uniformly at random inside the cell of radius $R=250~\text{m}$, around the BS located at the cell center, as depicted in Fig.~\ref{fig:RandomUEs}.
+We assume that $T_\text{dl}=8$ out of $T_\text{coh}=200$ channel accesses in each channel coherence interval are used for the DL training and that the noise variance of the training signal is given by $\sigma_n^2=\frac{1}{P_\text{tr,dl}}$.
+Here, $P_\text{tr,dl}$ denotes the DL training power given by $P_\text{dl}T_\text{dl}$.
 In the first part of this section, we assume that the BS disposes perfect knowledge of the channel covariance matrices.
-In a later part, we will assess the performance obtained when only an estimate of the second-order information is available at the BS.
+In the latter part, we will assess the performance obtained when only an estimate of the second-order information is available at the BS.
+For the private precoder optimization using the proposed iterative solution approach, a maximum of $20$ iterations is used, whereas for the common precoder optimization $30$ iterations are considered at maximum.
+The common and private transformation matrices are initialized using the training matrix $\bs{\Phi}$ such that the power constraints are fulfilled

-In Fig.~\ref{fig:SR_LB_RS}, we depict the results in terms of the average achievable sum rate in bits per channel use as function of the DL transmit power.
+The results are presented in terms of the average achievable sum rate in bits per channel use as function of the DL transmit power.
 The expressions for the average sum rate achieved with and without applying the RS approach are obtained as follows

 where the instantaneous common and private SINRs are respectively given by